 New Orleans was among one of the first cities to suffer heavy losses in the tourism, hospitality, and gig economies as the pandemic rose during Mardi Gras season, putting some 49,000 people out of work.
-In response, Farquhar is working with groups going after the wealthiest hotel and restaurant owners to reclaim some of the $150 million of annual profits gained through high alcohol and service taxes.
+In response, organizer Lita Farquhar worked with groups going after the wealthiest hotel and restaurant owners to reclaim some of the $150 million of annual profits gained through high alcohol and service taxes.
 She hopes that tapping these funds will provide relief for tipped workers, who are often not covered by traditional unemployment support.

 - Petition to The Morial Convention Center Authority to allocate its $100 million surplus to provide financial relief to hospitality workers in New Orleans.

 Fight for 15 is demanding better safety protections for frontline workers, paid sick leave for all workers, emergency healthcare for all, and compensation for those who have been laid off or had hours cut due to the pandemic.